-Maryland Federal District Court Judge Richard D. Bennett has approved a $38.2 million settlement with the named Plaintiffs in two class actions and a settlement class consisting of more than 10,750 policyholders of Banner Life Insurance Co. and William Penn Life Insurance Co. universal life insurance policies.
+Maryland Federal District Court Judge Richard D. Bennett has approved a $38.2 million settlement with named Plaintiffs in two class actions.
+He has also approved a settlement class consisting of more than 10,750 universal life insurance policyholders.
+Banner Life Insurance Co. and William Penn Life Insurance Co. were Defendants in the class actions.

 “We are pleased we were able to return these cost of insurance overcharges to the policyholders of Banner Life and William Penn,” Miles said.
 “Many life insurance companies have committed similar actions regarding improper cost of insurance (COI) increases, and we will continue to make every effort to recoup those costs for consumers and penalize the insurance companies.”

-Plaintiffs’ class action complaints asserted claims for breach of contract and fraud against Banner and William Penn, alleging the companies unjustifiably increased the COI charges on certain universal life products in 2015.
-These COI increases in 2015 affected approximately 7,631 universal life policyholders, who are included in the settlement class.
-Another 4,482 universal life policies were considered by Banner and William Penn for future COI rate increases, and the policyholders that currently own such policies are also included in the settlement class.
+Plaintiffs’ class action complaints asserted claims for breach of contract and fraud against Banner Life Insurance and William Penn.
+Complaints allege the companies unfairly increased the COI charges on certain universal life products in 2015.
+These COI increases affected nearly 7,631 universal life policyholders.
+The settlement class includes these policyholders.
+Another 4,482 universal life policies were considered by Banner and William Penn for future COI rate increases.
+Policyholders that currently own such policies are also included in the settlement class.

-The settlement agreement reached with Banner and William Penn provides the class members with several valuable benefits.
+The settlement agreement reached with Banner Life Insurance and William Penn Life Insurance provides the class members with several valuable benefits.

-- Banner and William Penn will create a common settlement fund in the amount of approximately $20 million.
-This fund will be distributed to settlement class members, pro rata, based on the proportion of COI collected for each Class Policy after the 2015 cost of insurance rate increases.
-The distributions will go to in-force policyholders by an increase to the account value of each in-force policy owned by the Settlement Class Member; terminated policyholders will be paid their share by check.
+- Banner Life Insurance and William Penn Life Insurance will create a common settlement fund in the amount of about $20 million.
+The settlement will disperse these funds to class members, pro rata, based on the proportion of COI collected for each Class Policy after the 2015 cost of insurance rate increases.
+The distributions will go to in-force policyholders by an increase to the account value of each in-force policy owned by the Settlement Class Member; the class will pay terminated policyholders their share by check.

-- The settlement provides that Banner and William Penn agrees not to impose any COI rate increases on policies of class members for five years unless ordered to do so by a state regulatory body.
+- The settlement provides that Banner Life Insurance and William Penn Life Insurance agrees not to impose any COI rate increases on policies of class members for five years unless ordered to do so by a state regulatory body.

-- Banner and William Penn agree to not seek to void, rescind, cancel, have declared void, or otherwise deny coverage or death claims submitted by settlement class members based on any alleged lack of insurable interest or misrepresentations made in connection with the original application process.
+- Banner Life Insurance and William Penn Life Insurance agree to not seek to void, rescind, cancel, have declared void, or otherwise deny coverage or death claims submitted by settlement class members based on any alleged lack of insurable interest or misrepresentations made in connection with the original application process.

-- Banner and William Penn will provide class members with a free illustration upon request depicting the impact of the settlement benefits on the anticipated future performance of their policies.
+- Banner Life Insurance and William Penn Life Insurance will provide class members with a free illustration upon request.
+This illustration depicts the impact of the settlement benefits on the anticipated future performance of their policies.

-In total, the collective value of the settlement benefits amounts to roughly $40 million.
-This total value is comprised of approximately $20 million Common Settlement Fund and the valuation of the other relief detailed above at $18.2 million, which is supported by formal and informal discovery as well as valuations by Defendants’ and independent actuaries that were confirmed by Plaintiffs’ experts.
+In total, the value of the settlement benefits amounts to roughly $40 million.
+The ~$20 million Common Settlement Fund as well as further relief worth $18.2 million comprises this total value.
+Formal and informal discovery, as well as valuations by Defendants’ and independent actuaries, support this value.
+Plaintiffs’ experts confirmed the actuaries’ valuations.

-The consolidated claims were filed in the U.S. District Court for the District of Maryland, Northern Division, case number 1:16-cv-00192-RDB.
+Attorneys filed the consolidated claims in the U.S. District Court for the District of Maryland, Northern Division, case number 1:16-cv-00192-RDB.